 Staff, working with Children in Care, understand their responsibility for keeping CIC safe; the care arrangements for the child and the role of the virtual school.
-CIC champion (Carol Mosses) will make contact with the virtual school each time we have a Child in Care referred to the service.
+CIC Lead (Sarah Helm) will make contact with the virtual school each time we have a Child in Care join our federation.